vylyny/ScRNAseq_project/README.md

 # ScRNAseq_project

-I worked on this scRNAseq project as part of my 'Applying Sequencing Informatics' class.
+I worked on this scRNAseq project as part of my 'Applying Sequencing Informatics' class, Spring 2020.

 The main goals of this project were to:
 1. Characterize cell subtypes in the Superior Cervical Ganglia (SCG)